 to challenge an agency rule as an invalid delegation of legislative authority; or

 to resolve disputes between an agency and a person whose substantial interests will be affected by an agency decision (other than a rule).
-State law does not define the term substantial; it is interpreted on a case-by-case basis.

 Division cases encompass a variety of issues, and involve multiple state agencies.
 The division conducts other hearings as set out in law, such as cases brought under the Baker Act (involuntary commitment to a mental institution).
 Judges of compensation claims hear disputes brought under the many varied provisions of the state's workers' compensation law, Ch.
 440, Florida Statutes.